Primica/Graphqlite/README.md

 // Recherches de réseau
 find persons from Alice over 2 steps;
 find path from Alice to Charlie;

+// Chemins avancés
+find bidirectional path from Alice to Bob;
+find shortest path from Alice to Charlie via knows;
+find path from Alice to Charlie avoiding reports_to;

+// Agrégations
+sum salary of edges with type works_for;
+avg age of persons where role = "developer";

+// Variables
+define variable $edgeType as "knows";
+find person where connected to person via $edgeType;

 // Mise à jour en lot
 update person